Sexual Frustration in a Relationship: How to End the Problem

 These effects of sexual frustration on his personality were undermining his partner’s overall desire to be with him and to connect sexually.

 It’s important to also note that sexual fantasies can cause sexual frustration when a person’s partner doesn’t want to participate.
-I have treated many clients for sexual function issues that were caused by imagining fantasies that their partner didn’t want to participate in when engaging sexually with them.
+I have helped numerous clients overcome sexual function issues that were caused by imagining fantasies that their partner didn’t want to participate in, when engaging sexually with them.

 Sexual frustration in a relationship often causes anger and irritability, disappointment, anxiety, hopelessness and despair.
-This can be in either or both partners as they struggle to feel connected and fulfilled.
+This can be in either or both partners as they struggle to connect and feel fulfilled, so it's important to resolve this sexual frustration issue now.

 Are there any health effects of sexual frustration?